• Skip to main content

 • Kada Prasad is made with just 4 ingredients.

 • Prepare the sugar and water mixture, but do NOT overboil this.
-You simply want the sugar to dissolve into the water.
+You simply want the sugar to dissolve in the water.

 • The key is to stir the mixture continuously.